 As Lightman questions the threshold of life, of meaning, of the unknowable divine, he zeros in on boundaries.
 The beginning of certainty, of knowledge.
-The limits of the universe, of time, of our materiality and most of all, what exists outside our consciousness, in what novelist Vladmir Nabokov called “eternities of darkness.”
+The limits of the universe, of time, of our materiality, and, most of all, of what exists outside our consciousness, in what novelist Vladmir Nabokov called “eternities of darkness.”

-There is a human propensity to anchor ourselves in place, in certainties – an island in Maine, in objects we keep around us and in memories of home.
-While Lightman acknowledges this, he also argues that it is only when we slip free from our anchors that we experience true meaning.
+There is a human propensity to anchoring ourselves in place, in certainties—an island in Maine, in objects we keep around us, and in memories of home.
+While Lightman acknowledges this, he also argues it is only when we slip free from our anchors that we experience true meaning.

 Now isn’t enough.
 We want to go beyond the moment.
 We want to build systems and patterns and memories that connect moment to moment to eternity.
 We long to be part of the infinite.

 Imagining and considering eternity in this way is akin to extending our consciousness beyond the mortal limitations.
 Of course, death stands in the way.
 And must be considered.
 As Christopher Hitchens wrote in his unparalleled consideration of mortality, “I don’t have a body, I am a body.”1

 For a deeper read on our death awareness, I recommend Robert McCrum’s Every Third Thought or the meticulously and compassionately researched The Violet Hour by Katie Roiphe about great writers at the end.